rdglabs/Docusaurus/blog/_SettingUpDocosaurus/index.md

 - ## Github
   Once you have your site looking the way you want locally, we can upload and do the first commit to github or any other Git platform.
 These steps will mainly focus on Github but should transfer to other Git platforms.
 If you have not done anything with Git local you will need to instal [Git](https://git-scm.com/).
 We will be using the [Github extension for vscode](https://code.visualstudio.com/docs/sourcecontrol/Github) also.

-  In your website folder you will want to ininitialize it. you can do this by running the command:
+  In your website folder, you will want to initialize it.
+You can do this by running the command:
   ``` bash
   git init
   ```
-  or by opening the folder in vscode, selecting the github extension and Initialize Reposoitory
+  or by opening the folder in vscode, selecting the github extension and Initialize Repository

   ![initializeRepo](./img/Code_qT03RB2FVe.png)

   Now that it is initialized you can publish your branch with vscode.
 If you plan to use Github pages it will need to be a public repo, Cloudflare pages can use a private repo.

   If you are using Github pages you will need to create the Github Actions to deploy your website.
 To get started you will want to create an hidden folder `.github` and then a `workflows` folder inside that.
-This is where you will defined the actions with yml files.
+This is where you will define the actions with yml files.
 Docusaurus provides some basic action files in their document.
 I would recommend copying those file from [here](https://docusaurus.io/docs/deployment#triggering-deployment-with-github-actions)

-  With those action created everytime you sync up and publish to main branch it will build the site and publish to Github pages!
+  With those actions created everytime you sync up and publish to main branch it will build the site and publish to Github pages!

 # Wrapping up
 You should now have a Docusaurus website deployed on Github Pages.
 This is a great setup to host a techincal blog & documents.
 You can keep this simple setup or expand on it if you know more Javascript and React.
 I have setup a local search plugin on mine already but Docusaurus has a ton of [offical](https://docusaurus.io/docs/api/plugins0) and [community](https://docusaurus.io/community/resources#community-plugins) plugins.